-In the matter of Aquila, Inc. d/b/a Aquila Networks-MPS and Aquila Networks-L&P, for authority to file tariffs increasing electric rates for the service provided to customers in the Aquila Networks-MPS and Aquila Networks-L&P area)) Case No. ER-2007-0004))
+In the matter of Aquila, Inc. d/b/a Aquila Networks-MPS and Aquila Networks-L&P, for authority to file tariffs increasing electric rates for the service provided to customers in the Aquila Networks-MPS and Aquila Networks-L&P area

+Case No. ER-2007-0004

 County of Jackson)) ss State of Missouri)

-AFFIDAVIT OF ROI BERT L. DAVIS
+AFFIDAVIT OF ROBERT L. DAVIS

-Robert L. Davis, being first duly sworn, sponsors the accompanying testimony entitled "R said testimony was prepared by him and under hwere made as to the facts in said testimony and schand that the aforesaid testimony and schedules are information, and belief. is direction and supervision; that if inquiries nedules, he would respond as therein set forth;
+Robert L. Davis, being first duly sworn, deposes and says that he is the witness who sponsors the accompanying testimony entitled "Rebuttal Testimony of Robert L. Davis;" that said testimony was prepared by him and under his direction and supervision; that if inquiries were made as to the facts in said testimony and schedules, he would respond as therein set forth; and that the aforesaid testimony and schedules are true and correct to the best of his knowledge, information, and belief.

-Subscribed and sworn to before me this 20th day y of February 2007.
+Subscribed and sworn to before me this 2000 day of

 Notary Public Terry D. Lutes

+TER.

+St. 1.1.

 My Commission expires:

-and commission expires.

-Notary Seal

-TERRY D. LUTES

-Jackson County

-My Commission Expires

-August 20, 2008
+TERRY D. LUTES Jackson County My Commission Expires August 20, 2008